Dampier to Bunbury Natural Gas Pipeline: DBP expansion projects

 The DBNGP underwent a range of expansion projects under previous ownership structures.
 However, the most advanced have been undertaken by the current owners, who have invested in three major expansion projects since acquiring the asset, these projects are known as Stage 4 (constructed by Nacap Australia Pty Ltd), Stage 5A (constructed by Saipem) and the most recent, Stage 5B (as constructed by McConnell Dowell).

-These three projects were carried out in direct response to increasing demand for gas in the south-west of WA.
+These three projects were carried out in direct response to increasing demand for gas in the south-west of Western Australia.
 The owners worked closely with major gas customers to deliver the capacity required within the timeframes needed to support those customers' projects.
-Increasing the gas haulage capacity of the pipeline was crucial in supporting economic growth in WA.
+Increasing the gas haulage capacity of the pipeline was crucial in supporting economic growth in Western Australia.